And no, you don’t have to spend a fortune to do this

 Decorating Trick No.4.
 Light windows treatments

 Light, bright and breezy.
 If you follow this on your windows whether, in the curtains or whatever type of blind treatment you want, you will give the whole space a nice airy feel and will make the room look more spacious.

 If you don’t have to decorate your windows – don’t.
 The less the better and sometimes bare window treatments will work really well in achieving a bigger feel to your sitting room.

 Decorating Trick No.5.
 Small but cosy

 You don’t have to do the minimalist look to achieve a sense of space in your living room.
-It can also feel cosy with a few pieces of furniture and clever use of lighting and colours, textures and fabrics.
+It can also feel cozy with a few pieces of furniture and clever use of lighting and colors, textures and fabrics.